System Design Space

 Relevance in 2026: Prompt → Context Engineering

-Since the book was published, LLMs have improved significantly.
-Models understand users better even without complex prompts, and many strong practices are now built directly into tools and platforms.
+Since the book was published, LLMs have improved significantly, and some of its tricks have lost their edge: models understand users better without complex prompts, and many strong practices are now built directly into tools and platforms.
+The scarce part moved from wording to what the model receives as input, and in what shape.

 Context Engineering